 There is no dish more typically Bolivian than Pique Macho (also called Pique a lo Macho).
 When I travelled here, I was told that it’s the national dish of Bolivia, although others give that title to Salteñas.

 Pique Macho is a huge plate filled with beef, sausage, boiled eggs, french fries or potatoes, onions and red and green peppers.
 Ingredients vary from one city and also one restaurant to another but one thing is certain.
 You will not be hungry after ordering this dish.
-Most portions are large enough to feed at least two people.
+Most portions are large enough to feed at least two people (so this is a great dish to order if you’re backpacking Bolivia on a budget).

 Two legends surround the creation of this dish.
 The first one goes back to the size of the serving.
 You’re a macho if you can finish one by yourself.
 My advice?
 Don’t even try.
 Just share it with a friend.